-Sharon Morrow is Assistant Professor of Music Education at Westminster Choir College of Rider University.
+Sharon Morrow is Associate Professor of Music Education at Westminster Choir College of Rider University.
 She received her Master of Music Education degree and Ph.D. degree in Curriculum and Instruction from the University of Wisconsin, Madison.

 Her public school teaching experience has included work with students from K-12 in choral music, general music, and string instruction in California, Montana, and Wisconsin.
 She has completed Levels training in Orff-Schulwerk at University of Montana and University of St. Thomas, and brings an eclectic pedagogical approach to teaching that includes Critical Pedagogy, Comprehensive Musicianship, Orff, Kodály, Dalcroze, and Suzuki and emphasizes active music-making at all levels.
 She has presented workshops at the local and state level for music educators in California, Montana, Wisconsin and New Jersey, and has been a vocal and choral adjudicator and clinician at the local and state level.
 She has also served as co-president for the Wisconsin Orff Chapter (Greater Milwaukee Orff Dimensions).